ADGEfficiency/dsr-rl/PITCHME.md

 Now our policy is completely different!

-For the Q values above we would select action $a_1$ in state $s_1$

 ---
 ### Deadly triad

-Sutton & Barto discuss the concept of the **deadly triad** - three mechanisms that docombine to produce instability and divergence
+Sutton & Barto discuss the concept of the **deadly triad**
+- three mechanisms that combine to produce instability and divergence

-1 - off-policy learning - to learn about the optimal policy while following an exploratory policy
+1. off-policy learning - to learn about the optimal policy while following an exploratory policy

-2 - function approximation - for scalability and generalization
+2. function approximation - for scalability and generalization

-3 - bootstrapping - computational & sample efficiency
+3. bootstrapping - computational & sample efficiency

 ---
 ### Deadly triad